siobhancarroll/air-pollution-tb-systematic-review/README.md

-# Air Pollution and Tuberculosis: A Systematic Review, Meta-Analysis, and Burden Estimation Study
+# Global Tuberculosis Burden Attributable to Household and Outdoor Air Pollution

-This repository contains the code used in the manuscript **"Air Pollution and Tuberculosis: A Systematic Review, Meta-Analysis, and Burden Estimation Study"**.
+This repository contains the code used in the manuscript **"Global Tuberculosis Burden Attributable to Household and Outdoor Air Pollution"**.

 ## Contents